Ahmed-AG/k8s-quick-start-tutorial/README.md

 Welcome to this quick start tutorial about Kubertenes (k8s).

-# Learn from an Example: Building a Frontend and Backend sample application
+# Learning Example: Building a Frontend and Backend sample application
 ## Detailed Track:

 Follow the following labs to build the application: